jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 define that equivalence.

 Bignums are encoded as a byte string data item, which is interpreted as an unsigned integer n in network byte order.
-For tag value 2, the value of the bignum is n.
+Contained items of other types are invalid.
+For tag value 2, the value of the bignum is
+n.
 For tag value 3, the value of the bignum is -1 - n.
 Decoders that understand these tags MUST be able to decode bignums that have leading zeroes.

 For example, the number 18446744073709551616 (2\*\*64) is represented as 0b110_00010 (major type 6, tag 2), followed by 0b010_01001 (major